AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 >*The weary traveler moved up the mountainside.
 For weeks he had travelled the land of Anghu-LAHR, facing many trials,
 >gathering many magical items.
 He felt the weight of them in his backpack as he approached the wise woman at the top.*
 >
->*Laying down his enchanted items he saw what he had gained again.
+>*Laying down his enchanted items he saw again what he had found.
 The Amulet of Component, the Sword of Validation,
 >the Wind of Changedetection...*
 >
 >*"Well done, brave warrior", she said.*